About Us

 Betty-Anne Daviss, RM, MA

-Hired by FIGO in 2004-5 as project manager for their international Safe Motherhood Initiative, she left the post when the Canadian-led randomised controlled trial on breech changed its conclusions to “Planned cesarian section is not associated with a reduction in risk of death or neurodevelopmental delay in children at two years of age.”
+Hired by FIGO in 2004-5 as project manager for their international Safe Motherhood Initiative, she left the post when the Canadian-led randomised controlled trial on breech sized up the final conclusions as “Planned cesarean section is not associated with a reduction in risk of death or neurodevelopmental delay in children at two years of age (Whyte et al. 2004).”
 She then toured the major centres in Europe and Australia that continued to perform and research vaginal breeches.

-In 2008, she began travelling back and forth from her midwifery practice in Ottawa to the Frankfurt Unit at the Goethe University Institute several times a year, becoming part of the Frankfurt team doing vaginal breeches in an upright position, helping them with their protocols, development of their database and articles on breech and twin deliveries.
+In 2008, she began travelling back and forth from her midwifery practice in Ottawa to the Frankfurt Unit at the Goethe University Institute several times a year, becoming part of the Frankfurt team doing vaginal breeches in an upright position, helping them develop their protocols, develop their database and produce articles on breech and twin deliveries.
 She is presently the only midwife in Canada (possibly in North America) who has privileges to do planned vaginal breeches in the hospital without transfer to obstetrics, but she wants to change that.
-She has done workshops and presentations on breech birth at obstetric units or conferences in Argentina, Australia, China, Czech Republic, Germany, Ireland, the Netherlands, Norway, and in the U.S. (in Denver, New York City, Portland, Oregon, Washington D.C.), and in Canada (in Calgary, Montreal, Ottawa, Toronto, Vancouver, and Winnipeg) and acted as the scientific coordinator for the last two international breech birth conferences in Ottawa, Canada, and Washington, DC.
-She has attended 150 planned vaginal breech births.
+She has done workshops and presentations on breech birth and/or human rights at obstetric units or conferences in Argentina, Australia, Bali, Brazil, Chile, China, the Czech Republic, Germany, Hungary, Ireland, the Netherlands, Norway, Poland, the UK, Ukraine, and in the U.S. (in Austin, Denver, Kentucky, New York City, Portland, Oregon, Washington D.C., San Diego, San Francisco, Sacramento, Davis), and in Canada (in Calgary, Montreal, Ottawa, Toronto, Vancouver, Winnipeg, and Edmonton).
+She acted as the scientific coordinator for two international breech birth conferences in Ottawa, Canada, and Washington, DC.
+She has now attended approximately 200 planned vaginal breech births.

 Kenneth C. Johnson, PhD

-His interest in perinatal epidemiology has continued since he ran the Canadian birth defects registry in the late 1980s, and had a fellowship in 1991 at the National Perinatal Epidemiology Unit in Oxford England, original home of the Cochrane Collaboration.
-He has written on limitations of randomized controlled trials in perinatal research and is the Co PI of CPM2000 study of 5,418 planned home births published in the BMJ (see links on this website).
-Over the past four years he has been doing research to help bring back vaginal breech birth.
-He is co-author on the article Evolving Evidence Since the Term Breech Trial: Canadian Response, European Dissent, and Potential Solutions published in March 2010 in the Journal of Obstetrics and Gynecology of Canada.
+He is co-author on the article Evolving Evidence Since the Term Breech Trial: Canadian Response, European Dissent, and Potential Solutions published in March 2010 in the Journal of Obstetrics and Gynaecology of Canada.
 The article clearly demonstrates that the weight of evidence does not support a policy of routine Cesarean Section for all breech births.